 The All-of-Government IT hardware contract covers a wide range of products including desktops, laptops, tablets, thin clients, monitors, peripherals, other IT hardware (for example, Chromebooks), mobile phones and associated services.

-The-Learning Planning Framework (eLPF) and supporting information and resources helps you identify and plan for developing digital fluency.
+The e-Learning Planning Framework (eLPF) and supporting information and resources help you identify and plan for developing digital fluency.

 Use this online guide to plan strategically for the effective use of digital technologies.